About NatureTrack Film Festival

 Welcome to your new favorite film festival, where nature takes center stage on screen and blooms in abundance throughout one of California’s most scenic valleys.

 Situated just 25 miles inland from the seaside beauty of Santa Barbara lies the bucolic Santa Ynez Valley; home to world class wineries, race horses, Danish pastries, award winning breweries, famous split pea soup, majestic oak studded hillsides, and scenic Lake Cachuma.

-The NatureTrack Film Festival will kick-off on Friday, March 23, 2018, with an opening reception preceding a free screening of Chasing Coral.
+The NatureTrack Film Festival will kick-off on Friday, March 23, 2018, with an opening reception preceding a full evening of films.
 A full slate of films will be offered on Saturday, and the festival will conclude on Sunday with a half day of programming and a closing reception.
 Films will screen at three venues in Los Olivos: St. Mark’s-In-The-Valley Episcopal Church, Los Olivos School, and the Santa Ynez Valley Grange #644.

 NatureTrack will also be offering docent led hikes for those wishing to take advantage of the abundant natural beauty of the Santa Ynez Valley for a more immersive outdoor experience.
 So don’t forget your outdoor footwear or hiking boots!
 The festival is timed to take advantage of the explosive wildflower bloom that carpets the local Santa Ynez Valley hillsides and nearby Grass Mountain in particular.
 This is a not-to-be-missed nature event that attracts wildflower enthusiasts from all over the Valley, California, and beyond.